-Serum GH for the acromegaly patients was in the range of 0.7-28.7 ng/ml, with a mean 8.4 ng/ml and median 7.1 ng/ml.
+Serum GH for the acromegaly patients was in the range of 0.7-28.7 ng/ml, with a mean 8.4 ng/ml and median of 7.1 ng/ml.
+Serum GH levels were not measured for our non-secreting adenoma subjects but the average normal range of GH is < 5ng/mL.

 Minor points: 1.
 The statement on p9, lines 207-213 should be removed.
 While the serum IGF1 levels correlates with the mRNA levels in adipose tissue, it is not clear if this is due to the increase in IGF1 mRNA in adipose tissue.
 Since liver IGF1 mRNA levels are not analyzed in acromegaly patients, it is not clear that the increase in adipose tissue IGF1 mRNA contributes the increase in serum IGF1 levels.

 We agree to this comment and will omit this speculation.

 2. Should “larger” in line 169 be changed to “smaller”?
 From Fig. 3, the difference in gene expression in subjects over 60 years old vs. control is smaller.

+We have made this change, and thank the reviewer noticing this error.